-ACC has developed an online vendor registration for all businesses that are interested in providing goods and services, consultant services and construction services to the District.
+ACC has developed an online vendor registration for all businesses that are interested in providing goods and services, professional services, non-professional services and construction services to the District.
 This list will also include certified Small Local Business Enterprise (SLBE) vendors.
 Register as a Vendor here.

 ACC encourages all Small Businesses to certify as an SLBE if they meet the guidelines.

-- How do I choose a NAICS code for my Online Vendor Profile?
+- How do I choose a NAICS/NIGP code for my Online Vendor Profile?

-Start with the tables published by the NAICS at www.naics.com/search/ that list all the codes by category or categories that describe what you sell then select the NAICS code(s) that best describe the goods and services you provide.
+Start with the tables published by the NAICS OR NIGP that list all the codes by category or categories that describe what you sell then select the code(s) that best describe the goods and services you provide.

 - How do I register for the SLBE certification?